• Skip to primary navigation

 • Grind ⅓ cup of the rolled oats into a flour-like powder using a food processor or spice grinder.
 Transfer to a medium bowl.

-• Add the remaining ⅔ cup rolled oats, cinnamon, brown sugar and salt to the bowl with the ground oats.
+• Add the remaining ⅔ cup rolled oats, ½ teaspoon (2.5 g) ground cinnamon, ¼ cup (55 g) brown sugar, and ⅛ teaspoon (1 g) salt to the bowl with the ground oats.
 Stir until combined.
-Add the butter and cut in with a pastry cutter or your fingers until the butter is distributed and the oat mixture forms clumps.
-Press ⅓ to ½ of the mixture into a 9x9" baking dish or similar sized casserole dish.
+Add 4 Tablespoons (60 g) unsalted butter and cut in with a pastry cutter or your fingers until the butter is distributed and the oat mixture forms clumps.
+Press ⅓ to ½ of the mixture into a 9x9" baking dish or similar-sized casserole dish.
 Reserve the remaining topping.

-• In a large bowl, whisk together the egg, yogurt and vanilla.
+• In a large bowl, whisk together 1 large egg, ½ cup (120 ml) plain Greek yogurt, and 1 teaspoon (5 ml) vanilla extract.
 Whisk in the sugar mixture until mixed.
-Fold in the rhubarb.
+Fold in 3 cups (365 g) rhubarb cut into ½" pieces.
 Carefully pour the rhubarb mixture over the crumb crust into the baking dish.
 Sprinkle the remaining topping evenly over the top of the filling.
 Bake until the filling is set and the topping is golden brown, about 55-65 minutes.
 Cool for at least 20 minutes before serving.
 Serve warm or at room temperature.
 Serve with ice cream, whipped cream or vanilla yogurt if desired.

 Nutrition